 If you want the highest quality sound, especially for watching video or recording audio, hardware-driven sound is the best option.
 This requires a dedicated sound card, which is typically an option only for desktop systems.
 An upgrade to a dedicated sound card direct from the manufacturer will cost under $100.

-Almost all new consumer desktop systems today offer widescreen displays that are at least 19” in size, with upgrade options up to 24” not uncommon.
-At the manufacturer level, upgrading from a 18.5” to a 21.5” LCD is around $120.
-We recommend this, especially if you plan to use your PC for extended periods,
+Almost all new consumer desktop systems today offer widescreen displays that are at least 19” in size, with upgrade options of up to 24” or even larger that are not uncommon.
+At the manufacturer level, upgrading from a 18.5” to a 21.5” LCD is around $100.
+We recommend this, especially if you plan to use your PC for extended periods.

-Those of us with high-speed Internet connections tend to take them for granted.
-However, a number of people live in areas where connecting to the Internet with a traditional dial-up modem (using a land telephone line) is the only option.
+These days, those of us with high-speed Internet connections take them for granted.
+However, a number of people live in areas where connecting to the Internet with a traditional dial-up modem (using a land telephone line) is their only option.

 Depending on where you live, there may not be providers of high-speed Internet such as DSL/ADSL and cable.
 Even if satellite Internet is available, for many the costs are too high.
 If you fall into one of these categories, you will need to have a system with a built-in modem.
 However, you cannot assume that a standard modem is included with a new PC.
-Adding a 56.6Kbps internal modem—which isn’t always an option—costs less than $20.
-An external USB modem can also be purchased for $15 and $50.
+It is rare these days to be able to add an internal modem, but an external USB modem can also be purchased for between $20 and $50.

 In order to access the Internet using either a cable or DSL/ADSL modem (or if you are considering networking multiple computers at home), you will need a PC with a built-in Gigabit network adapter.
 On average, a five-port 10/100/1000 (1000BASE-X) Gigabit network adapter costs under $30.

 For those with broadband Internet connections at home, you can also set up a wireless network and use Wi-Fi to connect to it.
-In order to have wireless at home, you need broadband Internet access, such as DSL/ADSL or cable, a wireless router to connect to your cable or DSL/ADSL modem, and a wireless card for your PC.
+In order to have wireless at home, you would need broadband Internet access, such as DSL/ADSL or cable, a wireless router to connect to your cable or DSL/ADSL modem, as well as a wireless card for your PC.

-When looking at printers, print resolution, reported as dots per inch (, is an oft-quoted statistic.
-The higher the resolution—all else being equal—the better the image quality.
+When looking at printers, print resolution is an oft-quoted statistic.
+Reported in dots per inch, the higher the resolution—all else being equal—the better the image quality.
 However, resolution is not as important as it once was, as manufacturers have found ways to manipulate resolution without actually increasing the number of dots per inch.

-Inkjet printers are the most common printers on the market today for the average PC user.
-They are inexpensive, reasonably fast and quiet, and they achieve good print quality.
+Ink-jet printers are the most common printers on the market today for the average PC user.
+They are inexpensive, reasonably fast, quiet and achieve good print quality.

 If you are spending the money for a printer, color is the way to go.
 This is especially important if you want to distinguish between data on printed graphs with multiple lines or bars—often a concern when printing reports from investment software and information from the Internet.